mamatyi/mamatyi.github.com/_pages/about.md

 Melanie Matyi is a Postdoctoral Researcher in the [Penn Frontotemporal Degeneration Center (FTDC)](https://www.pennftdcenter.org/), mentored by [Dr. Lauren Massimo](https://www.nursing.upenn.edu/live/profiles/15656-lauren-massimo) and [Dr. Corey McMillan](https://www.pennftdcenter.org/team-2/corey-mcmillan-phd).
-Her interests are at the intersection of neuroimaging (e.g., fMIR), data science, and neuropsychiatric disorders.
+Her interests are at the intersection of neuroimaging (e.g., fMIR, diffusion-weighted MRI), data science, and neuropsychiatric disorders.

-Her current research aims to identify imaging-based biomarkers for disease monitoring and precision medicine with a particular focus on the neural mechanisms contributing to neuropsychiatric symptoms and executive dysfunction in behavioral variant frontotemporal degeneration.
+Her current research aims to understand how brain network connectivity contributes to the neuropsychiatric symptoms of bvFTD (a rare type of dementia).
+Her goal is to identify imaging-based biomarkers for bvFTD that allow early and accurate detection of disease progression and that can also help inform effective treatment.

-Melanie received her PhD in Clinical Science with a focus on neuroimaging methods from the University of Delaware in 2023.
-Prior to graduate school, she received a Bachelor of Science in Neuroscience from the University of Pittsburgh.
+Melanie joined the FTD Center after completing her PhD in Clinical Psychology at the University of Delaware in 2023.
+At Delaware, she conducted research focused on the neural mechanisms of emotion processes associated with neuropsychiatric disorders.
+Prior to graduate school, Melanie received a Bachelor of Science in Neuroscience from the University of Pittsburgh.